vertec-io/pl3xus/docs-site/content/docs/core/installation.md

 ### TCP (Built-in)

-TCP is included in the core `eventwork` crate.
+TCP is included in the core `pl3xus` crate.
 No additional dependency needed.

 Supports:
 - ✅ Native (Linux, Windows, macOS)